 Founded in 2019, Rula is a mental health platform that helps people find licensed therapists covered by insurance and schedule care through its platform.
 Rula connects patients with a nationwide network of 21,000+ providers across all 50 states and Washington, D.C., and offers appointment-based care where patients can browse provider profiles, choose a provider, and book a time online.
 Rula also verifies insurance and provides an estimated out-of-pocket cost before the first appointment.

-Rula offers individual therapy, couples therapy, family therapy, child therapy, teen therapy, and psychiatry in any state where Rula is available.
-Care can take place through live video appointments or in-person at provider-operated offices.
-Pricing varies based on coverage, but Rula states patients using insurance typically pay about $15 per session; self-pay rates are $150 per session for individual therapy and $165 per session for couples or family therapy, with psychiatry self-pay rates of $225 for an initial intake and $175 for follow-ups.
+Rula offers individual therapy, couples therapy, family therapy, child therapy (ages 5+), teen therapy, and psychiatry (medication management) for people ages 13 and older in any state where Rula is available.
+Care can take place through live video appointments (via Zoom) and, for eligible providers, in-person therapy at provider-operated offices.
+Pricing varies based on coverage, but Rula states patients using insurance typically pay about $15 per session (depending on benefits and deductible); self-pay rates are $150 per session for individual therapy and $165 per session for couples or family therapy, with psychiatry self-pay rates of $225 for an initial intake and $175 for follow-ups.

 When choosing a mental health platform, clinical outcomes and evidence-based approaches are critical indicators of whether treatment will be effective.
 Both Amwell and Talkspace emphasize evidence-based care, but they measure and report their outcomes differently.